COMP2150-24s1/level-design-assessment-SongbirdZero/README.md

 I also had a couple of playtesters test the game.
 I changed a few mechanics in the level according to their feedback.
 For instance, An earlier version of the game had the box in section 2, which had been used to unlock the door to the second key, being pushed down the hole leading out of section two onto another pressure pad, which unlocked the door into the third section instead of the switch behind the section two door.
 The switch instead unlocked a bridge door which blocked the hole.
 The first playtester said this was rather confusing, as it wasn't obvious that the bridge had moved, and once the box was on the first pressure pad, his assumption was that it shouldn't be moved after that.
 After this, the area was changed to be simpler and easier to follow.

 I think that there is a lot which could be improved with this level, if I were to continue to work on it using iterative design.
-First of all, given my lack of iterative design, the level has a general slapped-together look to it, where it may have a more natural looking appearance if I had planned better rather than improvising.
+First of all, given my lack of iterative design, the level has a general slapped-together look to it, where it may have a more natural and clean layout if I had planned better rather than improvising.

  Most of all, the final puzzle possibly needs review: Since the solution requires the player to use the trigger door to push the box up onto the platform, a mechanic which is not introduced previously, I would have liked to have this playtested more thoroughly to find out if the puzzle is best left alone, or if there needs to be a hint to this solution, or an earlier introduction to the mechanic.

 ## Generative AI Use Acknowledgement

-Use the below table to indicate any Generative AI or writing assistance tools used in creating your document.
-Please be honest and thorough in your reporting, as this will allow us to give you the marks you have earnt.
-Place any drafts or other evidence inside this repository.
-This form and related evidence do not count to your word count.
-An example has been included.
-Please replace this with any actual tools, and add more as necessary.

-### Tool Used: ChatGPT
-**Nature of Use** Finding relevant design theory.

-**Evidence Attached?** Screenshot of ChatGPT conversation included in the folder "GenAI" in this repo.

-**Additional Notes:** I used ChatGPT to try and find some more relevant design theory that I could apply to my game.
-After googling them, however, I found most of them were inaccurate, and some didn't exist.
-One theory mentioned, however, was useful, and I've incorporated it into my work.

-### Tool Used: Example
-**Nature of Use** Example Text

-**Evidence Attached?** Example Text

-**Additional Notes:** Example Text
+None used.